 worked as a historical interpreter at Independence National Historic

 Park in Philadelphia from 1986 to 1990.

-as a Licensed Battlefield Guide at Gettysburg NMP and as a seasonal
+Edward Guy is a Licensed Battlefield Guide at

 Gettysburg National Military Park and a life-long student of the Civil

 War.
 A native of South Carolina and Georgia, he came to Gettysburg to

 pursue his interest in this battle.
 He has been working for years to